LeonardoPaccianiMori/personal-website/_pages/cv.md

 ## Organized conferences, workshops and schools
-* <a href="https://liphlab.github.io/SMEEB2021/">Stochastic Models and Experiments in Ecology and Biology</a>, *European Center for Living Technology, Ca’ Foscari University of Venice*, June 22nd - 25th 2021
+* <a href="https://liphlab.github.io/SMEEB2021/" target="_blank">Stochastic Models and Experiments in Ecology and Biology</a>, *European Center for Living Technology, Ca’ Foscari University of Venice*, June 22nd - 25th 2021
   <ul> <li style="list-style-type: none;">Hybrid online/in person conference</li> </ul>

 * Sei Spritz Facili, *University of Padua, Department of Physics*, October 2016 - May 2017